-The building and operation of Botanicals' facilities and business are capital intensive.
+The building and operation of EHTC's facilities and business are capital intensive.
 In order to execute its anticipated growth strategy, the Company will require additional equity and/or debt financing to support on-going operations, to undertake capital expenditures or to undertake acquisitions or other business combination transactions.
 There can be no assurance that additional financing will be available to the Company when needed or on terms which are acceptable.
 The Company's inability to raise financing to support on-going operations or to fund capital expenditures or acquisitions could limit the Company's growth and may have a material adverse effect upon future profitability.
 The Company may require additional financing to fund its operations to the point where it is generating positive cash flows.

 If additional funds are raised through further issuances of equity or convertible debt securities, existing shareholders could suffer significant dilution.
-The Prospectus allows for, subject to securities regulatory requirements and limitations, the potential offering of up to an aggregate of \$150 million (of which the Company may still issue approximately \$109.1 million) of Common Shares, preferred shares, warrants, subscription receipts and units, or any combination thereof, from time to time in one or more offerings, and are intended to give the Company the flexibility to take advantage of financing opportunities when, and if, market conditions are favorable to the Company.
-The specific terms of such future offerings, if any, would be established, subject to the approval of the Board of Directors of the Company, at the time of such offering and will be described in detail in a prospectus supplement filed at the time of any such offering.
-As of the date of this MD&A, the Company has not sold any securities under a prospectus supplement to the Base Shelf Prospectus, other than the sale of Units pursuant to the Prospectus Offerings and there can be no assurance that any additional securities will be sold under the Base Shelf Prospectus.
-Any new equity securities issued under the Base Shelf Prospectus or otherwise by the Company could have rights, preferences and privileges superior to those of holders of Common Shares.
+The Company may, subject to securities regulatory requirements and limitations, offer Common Shares, preferred shares, warrants, subscription receipts and units, or any combination thereof, from time to time in one or more offerings, when, and if, market conditions are favorable to the Company.
+The specific terms of such future offerings, if any, would be subject to the approval of the board of directors of the Company.